 Fellows benefit from the strong connections between NYP and DBMI and the strong culture of mentoring and teaching that prevails.
 Most of the fellowship program’s faculty have academic appointments in DBMI and therefore have time allotted for educational activities (directing and lecturing in courses, advising students, attending and giving departmental seminars, etc.).
 A number of the program’s faculty also have significant leadership responsibilities at NYP and CUMC, which will significantly facilitate the mentoring of fellows as they participate in various clinical informatics rotations and operational activities.

 DBMI offers a rich, multifaceted, applied clinical informatics educational experience to fellows.
 The department continues to build on a decades-long track record designing fundamental architectural elements essential to clinical computing including an efficient transactional patient database, controlled medical terminology, a clinical data warehouse, plus standards for clinical decision support and data exchange.
-DBMI faculty and programmers developed and successfully implemented the third generation of a major clinical system for use at NYP.
 The department has become one of the leading academic informatics units, offering masters and PhD degrees, didactic units in all four years of Columbia’s medical school curriculum, as well as a graduate-level Professional Certification in Health Information Technology (HIT), and it continues to build a significant track record of scholarly publication and funded research.
-DBMI is considered both a basic science and a clinical department within Columbia’s Vagelos College of Physicians and Surgeons, which facilitates investigation and research along a broad spectrum from the molecular level to that of the individual patient and beyond to that of populations of patients.
-This is especially relevant in precision medicine, which marries the department’s strengths in clinical informatics and genomic medicine.

 Clinical resources are provided through a rich set of practical, project-oriented experiences at NYP, where supervising faculty use their expertise to provide information services, analyze and manage data, and provide new biological insights for clinicians and patients.
-Many of these innovations are then inserted into the clinical workflows changing the way medicine is practiced in real-time.
 NYP has been a leader in the implementation and use of EHR and related technologies, and program faculty members are actively involved in the support and enhancement of NYP’s clinical systems and the secondary use of data for quality improvement and research.
 Fellows will have direct exposure to venues where real-world informatics challenges and issues are discussed and addressed.
-In addition, NYP has made a commitment at the executive level to support the development of innovative health information technologies, and it is the Hospital’s expectation that clinical informatics fellows will participate directly and substantially in such projects.

 Didactic sessions for clinical informatics fellows are drawn from DBMI’s Professional Certification in HIT and other selected course materials.
 Coursework covers the fundamentals of informatics, database design, electronic health records (EHRs), HIT policy, meaningful use of EHR’s, system infrastructure, clinical data workflow, project management, system implementation and support, data architecture, terminology management, system usability, decision support, patient engagement, risk management/privacy and security, HIT standards, healthcare data interoperability, Health Information Exchanges, using data for public health and quality improvement, plus data analytics and presentation.